Can You Sue for Bullying at Work and Claim Compensation?

 - A common law settlement (suing for damages)

-There are strict time limits when suing for bullying, and missing your deadline typically results in you being excluded from receiving a lump-sum compensation payout.
+There are strict time limits to sue for bullying under workplace laws.
+Missing your deadline typically means you won’t receive a lump-sum compensation payout.
 There are differing time frames depending on the type of legal action, for example:

 - Common law claims: You can commence legal action for bullying compensation up to three years from the date of the injury.

-- WorkCover claims: You must lodge within six months.
+- Workers compensation claims: You must lodge within six months.

-- Fair Work has multiple deadlines depending on the case type, ranging from 21 days to one year.
+- The Fair Work Commission has multiple deadlines depending on the case type, ranging from 21 days to one year.

 In Australia, the Fair Work Act 2009 protects your right to fair conduct at work and a safe workplace.
 Hence, employers must take reasonable steps to stop bullying, harassment, and discrimination in the workplace.
 When your employer fails to fulfil their legal duty, you can take legal action for your suffering and seek compensation.

-Furthermore, each Australian state has work and safety legislation that defines standards for safe and healthy workplaces.
+Furthermore, each Australian state has workplace health and safety legislation that sets standards for safe and healthy workplaces.
 For example, the applicable Queensland legislation is the Work Health and Safety Act 2011.

 Anti-Bullying Laws

-All Australian states have anti-bullying legislation seeking to protect residents at school, at work, and elsewhere.
+All Australian states have anti-bullying legislation aimed at protecting residents at school, at work, and elsewhere.
 These laws define bullying, set out mechanisms for reporting breaches, and assign responsibilities to all parties to prevent this damaging behaviour.

 Anti-bullying laws often guide investigations, disciplinary action, and support services for impacted people.